s0/git-publish-subdir-action/README.md

 new files over.

-The environment variable `CLEAR_GLOBS_FILE` should point to the path of the glob file (which can have any name) relative to root of the repository.
+The environment variable `CLEAR_GLOBS_FILE` should point to the path of the glob file (which can have any name) relative to root of the target repository.
-**(Note: this is not the root of the `target` branch, the file should be defined on the same branch as the one running this workflow)**

 #### Example